johntdyer/johntdyer.github.com/_posts/2015-03-25-get-a-quick-list-of-all-aws-instances.md

 {% endhighlight %}

-If you wanted to drill down a little further you could add another qualifier and show only instances with a state of running.
+If you wanted to drill down a little further you could add another qualifier and show only instances with a state of `running`.

 {% highlight bash %}
 aws ec2 describe-instances | jq -r '.Reservations[].Instances[]| select ( .State.Name | contains("running")) | .Tags[] | select ( .Key | contains("Name") ) | .Value'